Last updated on March 18, 2026

 Urza, Lord High Artificer | Illustration by Grzegorz Rutkowski

 The color pie is a vital part of Magic.
 It provides definitions and gives us interesting choices.
 If we pick one color over another, we are necessarily making a choice that dictates our deck’s strengths and weaknesses.
-The mana system supports this; the more colors you add, the worse your mana gets.
+The mana system supports this; the more colors you add, the more options you have, but the worse your mana gets.

 While many popular commanders utilize two or more colors, mono-colored commanders stick to just one.
 Many players find an affinity to one of the five colors because it suits their playstyle or the flavor they love.
 Picking a mono-color commander is one of the best ways to get to the heart of what your favorite color does and show it off to your friends.